-“It is our approach to solving your endodontic problems as an individual, that separates us from other practices.
-We don’t just see your tooth – we try to look at the whole person.
+“It is our approach to solving your dental problems as an individual….we don’t just see your tooth – we try to look at the whole person.

 – Dr. Peter Balogh”